wp-plugins/woo-widget-product-slideshow/readme.txt

 == Changelog ==

+= 1.1.0 - 2014/08/29 =
+* Feature - Converted all front end CSS #dynamic {stylesheets} to Sass #dynamic {stylesheets} for faster slider loading.
+* Feature - Convert all back end CSS to Sass.
+* Feature - Complete rebuild of the Widget Product slider front end in backbone.js
+* Feature - Backbone.js / WooCommerce API reduces the plugins resource call on the host server by a massive +50%.
+* Feature - Added Underscore.js script as template for Backbone.js for rendering template display on frontend
+* Feature - Added Backbone.localStorage.js to cache the widget slider on users local machine.
+* Tweak - Register Legacy API  '/wc_product_slider_legacy_api' for plugin to use with Backbone.js
+* Tweak - Updated google font face in plugin framework.
+* Tweak - Update Cycle2 script from 2.1.2 to latest version 2.1.5

 = 1.0.6.2 - 2014/06/17 =
 * Tweak - Updated chosen js script to latest version 1.0.1 on the a3rev Plugin Framework